-4 Ways Leaders Can Show Empathy in the Workplace
+4 Ways to Increase Your Empathy in the Workplace

-1. Watch for signs of overwork in others.
+1. Watch for signs of burnout in others.

-Work burnout is a real problem today, and comes at a greater risk during times of intense stress and pressure, such as the current COVID-19 crisis we’re dealing with on a global scale.
-Many people are stressed, putting in more hours than ever before, and finding it difficult to separate work and home life.
+Work burnout is a real problem today, and it comes at greater risk during times of intense stress and pressure.
+Many people are stressed, putting in more work hours than ever before and finding it difficult to separate work and home life.

 2. Show sincere interest in the needs, hopes, and dreams of other people.

 Part of leading with empathy involves working to understand the unique needs and goals of each team member and how to best match work assignments to contribute to both performance and employee satisfaction.
 Team members who see that their manager recognizes them in this way are more engaged and willing to go the extra mile.
 Showing kindness in the workplace can boost performance and culture.

-3. Demonstrate willingness to help an employee with personal problems.
+3. Demonstrate a willingness to help an employee with personal problems.

-Lines between work and personal life are becoming increasingly blurred, especially during the current crisis situation.
-Empathetic managers understand that their team members are dynamic individuals who are shouldering personal problems while having to maintain their professional responsibilities.
+Lines between work and personal life are becoming increasingly blurred.
+Empathetic leaders understand that their team members are dynamic individuals who are shouldering personal problems while having to maintain their professional responsibilities.
 They recognize that it’s part of their role to lead and support those team members when they need it most.

-Keeping open lines of communication and encouraging transparency is a good way to foster psychological safety and help team members feel comfortable sharing when it’s necessary.
+Keeping open lines of communication and encouraging transparency is a good way to foster psychological safety among the group and help team members feel comfortable sharing when it’s necessary.

 4. Show compassion when other people disclose a personal loss.

 Real connections and friendships at work matter, and empathetic leadership is a tool that managers can use to establish bonds with those they’re privileged to lead.
 We’ve all been through personal loss, so even if we can’t relate to the specific loss our team member experiences, we can act empathetically and let them know they’re supported.

 How Organizations Can Encourage Empathetic Leadership

-Some people are naturally more empathetic than others and will have an advantage over their peers who have difficulty expressing empathy.
+Some leaders are naturally more empathetic than others and will have an advantage over their peers who have difficulty expressing empathy.
 Most leaders fall in the middle and are sometimes or somewhat empathetic.